mhaack/mh-site/src/posts/2022-09-26-the-world-of-wemos-d1-mini-boards.md

 I also like the board because it is little smaller than a classic Node MCU board.
 The dimensions are 34.2 mm x 25.6mm.
 It is so small; it even fits into a small [dollhouse Mini TV](/mini-tv/).

-Wemos recently upgraded both boards, the Wemos D1 mini v4.0.0 and the Wemos D1 mini Pro v2.0.0.
-Both got USB type C connectors instead of micro USB.
-The pro version also got a lithium battery interface charging interface.
-The pinout of the boards did not change.
+Wemos recently upgraded both boards.
+The Wemos D1 mini is now on version 4.0.0 and the Wemos D1 mini Pro on v2.0.0.
+Both boards got USB type C connectors instead of micro USB.
+The pro version also got a lithium battery interface charging interface and a LOLIN I2C Port.
+To fit everything on the board D1 mini Pro has grown a bit.
+The pinout of both boards did not change.

 ## Pinout

-The pinouts of the D1 mini vs. D1 mini Pro are identical.
+The pinouts of the D1 mini vs. D1 mini Pro are identical, also the D1 mini shares the same pin layout.
+And with with the latest board versions of the D1 mini (v4.0.0) vs. D1 mini Pro (v2.0.0) Wemos keeps the pin layout compatible.

-{% image "/images/d1-mini-pro-pinout.jpeg", "D1 mini Pro Pinout" %}
+{% image "/images/d1-mini-pro-pinout.jpeg", "D1 mini Pro Pinout", "small" %}

 | **Pin** | **Function**                 | **ESP-8266 Pin** |
 | ------- | ---------------------------- | ---------------- |